sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 In this chapter you'll learn how to sort and group your results to gain further insight.
 Let's go!

-In SQL, the `ORDER BY` keyword is used to sort the result in ascending or descending order according the values of one or more columns.
+In SQL, the `ORDER BY` keyword is used to sort results in ascending or descending order according the values of one or more columns.
 By default `ORDER BY` will sort in ascending order.
 If you want to sort the results in descending order, you can use the `DESC` keyword.
-For example:
+For example,

 ```
 SELECT title